ChrisTracy/gate-opener/README.md

       GPIO_PIN: "16" #GPIO PIN
       TOKEN_INTERVAL: "5400" #how long in seconds before pulling in new tokens.
 (Free version has a limit of 1000 calls a month)

+      #these are only required if you want to receive approval emails for new devices
+      #PROXY_URL: "https://gate.example.com" #Proxy URL for your server.
+Where it can be reached
+      #SENDER_EMAIL: "[someoneaccount]@gmail.com" #Sender email adress.
+Typically some account you created for this.
+If you are not using gmail you will need the additional variables below
+      #SMTP_PASSWORD: "<email password>"  #SMTP password for the SENDER_EMAIL account.
+If you are using gmail you must generate an app password
+      #RECEIVER_EMAIL: "[youremail]@gmail.com" #The email where you want to recieve approval emails.
+Typically your personal email

+      #these are only required if you want to send email from a provider other than gmail
+      #SMTP_SERVER: "smtp.outlook.com" #defaults to smtp.gmail.com
+      #SMTP_PORT: 25 #defaults to 587
+      #SMTP_USERNAME: <your_mail_username> #defaults to SENDER_EMAIL

     ports:
       - "5151:5151"
 ```